ranga27/shipment-client-api/README.md

 ## Backlog/Roadmap
 - Updating an existing package within a shipment
 - Updating vehicle type in a shipment & associated validations
-- Add Package to a Shipment
+- Add Package to an existing Shipment
 - Remove a Package from a Shipment
 - Update all synchronous calls to asynchronous
 - To not allow creation of empty shipments.
 To create a shipment, adding at least one existing package should be mandatory.
 Hence it would be best to create a package before creating a shipment.
+- Get Packages by Field values

 ## TODO
 - [ ] Error Handling
-- [ ] Improve Function Documentation
+- [ ] Improve function Documentation and Comments